AbhishekGhosh/Facebook-ASCII-Progress-Bar-For-STDOUT/README.md

 done
 ````

+Application : Depends on your need.
+From IoT Capable devices to simple server monitoring.
+It is an ASCII output.
+I did the calculation for my own need.
+May be, you are getting issue with printing on Facebook.
+I already calcuated, so no need to calculate again.

 Facebook ASCII Progress Bar For STDOUT.
 Proper calculation done for data visualization and printing on Facebook APP or Status Update with Python, Ruby, Perl, PHP etc.

 ````